 Age Discrimination in the Workplace and Forced Retirement

 Why, then, was my school so intent on forcing me into retirement?
-The answer lies in age discrimination or ageism which I will examine in this hub.
+The answer lies in age discrimination, also called ageism, which I will examine in this article.
 After defining age discrimination and forced retirement, I will present the pros and cons of age discrimination and forced retirement in the workplace.

 Age Discrimination at Work

-Age discrimination or ageism may be defined as treating a person less favorably because of age.
+Age discrimination, also referred to ageism, may be defined as treating a person less favorably because of age.
 This is often reflected in the hiring, promotion, and forced retirement policies of businesses and governments.
-Whenever they can get away with it through loop holes in the law, businesses and the government will hire younger people in preference to senior citizens.
-More younger people than older persons will be promoted as seen during my career with the government.
+Whenever they can get away with it through loopholes in the law, businesses and the government will hire younger people in preference to senior citizens.
+And when it comes to promotions, younger people are favored over their older counterparts, as I saw firsthand during my career with the government.

 What Is Forced Retirement?